Frequently Asked Questions

 Do physiotherapists crack the spine?

-Yes physiotherapists are trained to manipulate spinal joints, which may be included with the patient’s consent to assist movement restoration as part of a comprehensive treatment program.
+Yes physiotherapists are trained to manipulate spinal joints, which may be included with patient’s consent to assist movement restoration as part of a comprehensive treatment program.

 What is the best exercise for neck pain?